Ghosts in Chinese culture: Hungry ghosts

-Hungry Ghosts is a Chinese concept that differs from ghosts in Chinese tradition, it does not relate to Buddhism.
+Hungry ghosts is a Chinese concept that differs from other ghosts in Chinese tradition.
 Traditional belief is that people become ghosts when they die.

 It was originally thought that ghosts did not have eternal life, but would slowly weaken and eventually die a second time.

 Hungry ghosts in traditional thought would only be an issue in exceptional cases such a whole family was killed or when a family no longer appreciated their ancestors.
 With the rise of popularity in Buddhism the idea that souls would live in space until reincarnation became popular.

 In the Taoist tradition it is believed hungry ghosts can arise from people whose deaths have been violent or unhappy.
 Both Buddhism and Taoism share the idea that hungry ghosts can emerge from neglect or desertion of ancestors.

 According to the Hua-yen Sutra evil deeds will cause a soul to be born in different realms.
 There are six possible realms of existence for souls.

 The highest degree of evil deed will cause a soul to be born into a realm as a denizen of hell, the lower degree of that would cause a soul to be born as an animal, and the lowest degree would cause a soul to be born as a hungry ghost.

 Evil deeds that lead to becoming a hungry ghost would be killing, stealing, and sexual misconduct.
 Desire, greed, anger, and ignorance are all factors in causing a soul to be reborn as a hungry ghost because they are motives for people to perform evil deeds.
 The least serious of these will cause one to have the destiny of becoming a hungry ghost.